Choosing colours shouldn't be a guessing game, but instead a conscious decision. Colours have meaning and function.Verner Panton - Designer

 Key to Inspiring colours

-- Colours captured from local context evoke a familiar environment that brings comfort, follow the Site Mater plan local guidelines.
+- Colours captured from local context evoke a familiar environment that brings comfort, follow the Site Mater plan for local guidelines.